 Start With Hello includes activities and lesson plans that can be used to teach students the skills they need to create a culture of inclusion in their school and community.

 What’s more, our experts have done the planning for you, and you can tailor it to meet your school’s schedule and unique needs.
 You can complete the student training in a class period and use the activities and lesson plans for year-round engagement.
-Email us at email@example.com if you have any questions.
+Reach out to us through our contact form if you have any questions.

 Start With Hello Elementary is a digital program that includes an interactive storybook, videos, activities and projects.
 You’ll also receive an educators’ guide with comprehensive lesson plans based on social-emotional learning to help students build empathy, healthy relationships and social awareness.